 Common causes of eye pain

 As eye pain is an essential part of our life, you may also have face it many times.
 There is always a reason when we face such an issue.
 The most common can be resolved by yourself.
-The most common causes of eye pain are
+The most common causes of why do my eyes hurt:

 Eye strain or fatigue